timothy1191xa/project-epsilon-1/README.md

  - Verbose `make verbose` : Tests the functions in code/utils folder via nosetests option

- - Report `make report` : Creates final_report.pdf under paper/
+ - Report `make report` : Creates final_report.pdf under paper/ and clean the paper/ directory

- - All Analysis `make all-analysis` : Executes all analysis and creates relevant img files under fig/ folder
+ - Analysis for Subject 1 and 5 `make analysis-except-multi` : Executes all analysis (
+ except for the multi comparison) and creates relevant  img files under fig/ folder
- 	 - NOTICE : `make multi-comparison` will run about for 1 hour because it has to generate all the betav values for each single voxel for each subject over time-course
+ 	 - NOTICE : `make multi-comparison` will run about for 1 hour because it has to generate all the beta values for each single voxel for each subject over time-course.

-	 - If you want to perform each analysis, please be aware of the following dependencies:
-	   - noise-pca (prerequisites: convolution)
-	   - noise-pca_filtered (prerequisites: convolution, download_all)
+ - To make all analyses `make analysis-except-multi` and then `make multi-comparison`

  - Each of analysis :
    - `make eda`